Evander Holyfield: Exhibition bouts

+Holyfield vs. Belfort

 On April 16, 2021, it was announced that Holyfield would return to the ring on June 5, 2021, to face Kevin McBride (most widely known for defeating former undisputed heavyweight champion Mike Tyson) in an exhibition bout on the undercard of Teófimo López vs. George Kambosos Jr. However, after the López vs. Kambosos card was postponed multiple times, the fight against McBride ultimately did not materialize, leading Holyfield to file a demand for arbitration against Triller.

 On September 3, 2021, it was reported that Oscar De La Hoya, who had been slated to headline a Triller PPV show against Vitor Belfort on September 11, had been hospitalized with COVID-19, and that Holyfield would be stepping in for De La Hoya.
 The event was originally scheduled to take place in California, however, the California State Athletic Commission refused to sanction a bout with Holyfield in any capacity–exhibition or professional.
 The bout was subsequently moved to Florida after the Florida State Athletic Commission agreed to sanction the bout as an exhibition.
 Holyfield lost via first-round technical knockout.

 Personal life

 Holyfield is the younger brother of actor and dancer, Bernard Holyfield, and currently lives and trains in Fayette County, Georgia.
-He is separated from his third wife Candi, with whom he has two children.
-Holyfield has eleven children with six different women.

 One of his sons, Evan, followed in his father's footsteps and became a professional boxer.
-Another son, Elijah, plays football for the Cincinnati Bengals.
+Another son, Elijah, played football for the Cincinnati Bengals.

 He is a born-again Christian.

 He founded Real Deal Records which signed the briefly successful group Exhale.

 In late 2007 and early 2008, Holyfield was among a number of celebrities to be doing television ads for the restaurant chain Zaxby's.

 In 2017, a statue of Evander Holyfield designed by sculptor Brian Hanlon was commissioned by the city of Atlanta for installation in Downtown Atlanta.

 Advertising

 By 1992, Holyfield was already a household name, endorsing multiple products on television, such as Coca-Cola and Diet Coke.
-He also had a video game released for the Sega Genesis and the Sega Game Gear: Evander Holyfield's Real Deal Boxing.
+He also had a video game released for the Genesis and Game Gear: Evander Holyfield's Real Deal Boxing.

 In 1996 Holyfield was given the opportunity to carry the Olympic torch when it was on its way to his hometown of Atlanta for that year's Olympics.

 On September 22, 2007, Holyfield released the Real Deal Grill cooking appliance via TV infomercials.
 The Real Deal Grill is manufactured by Cirtran Corp.